 Packages, punch cards, passes— oh my! 🎟📦🎁

-No matter how you refer to them, Packages are a great way to provide additional incentive to your clients to maintain a regularly scheduled healthcare routine, meanwhile offering a little discount to sweeten the deal: it’s a win-win!
+No matter how you refer to them, Packages are a great way to provide additional incentives to your clients to maintain a regularly scheduled healthcare routine, meanwhile offering a little discount to sweeten the deal: it’s a win-win!

 In this guide, we will cover what exactly a package deal is and how to set one up in your Jane account.
 There are also a few additional case studies of some example packages at the end of the guide, to demonstrate some of the different scenarios for how these packages can be used.

 A package is a non-recurring, one-time purchase that provides a patient with discounted access to a certain number of eligible sessions.
 Packages are valid for redemption for a preset amount of time and can encompass multiple types of appointment offerings.

 At this time, packages can not be used to redeem for product purchases (treatments or classes only) or be set to automatically renew on a scheduled basis.

 Note: We always recommend checking with your regulating body to ensure this feature allows you to follow your local guidelines.

 To get started with setting up a new Package, a full-access user will be able to head over to the Settings > Packages area of their account and click on the New Package button.

 From here, you’ll be able to start specifying the details of your new package deal: